twisted/pydoctor/README.rst

   scope when possible, when impossible, the theoretical runtime scopes are used.
 A warning can be reported when an annotation name is ambiguous (can be resolved to different names depending on the scope context) with option ``-v``.
+* Improve the AST colorizer to output less parenthesis when it's not required.

 pydoctor 23.4.1
 ^^^^^^^^^^^^^^^